Your AI Doesn't Remember You. That's by Design.

 The memory illusion

-To their credit, every major AI lab has tried to address this.
+Built-in AI memory features are real but vendor-locked: ChatGPT, Claude, and Gemini all ship persistent memory, and none of it crosses product boundaries.
 ChatGPT launched persistent memory in 2024 and expanded it to reference all past conversations by April 2025.
 Anthropic shipped memory for Claude Teams and Enterprise in September 2025.
 Google rolled out personal context features with Gemini 2.5 Pro.

 These features work.
 Within their own walls.